phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

 which are usually available as another package called ``php-dbg``.

 But even if you install headers and debug symbols, you'll still be working with a release build of PHP.
 This means that it will be built with high optimization level, which can make debugging very hard.
-Furthermore release builds will not generate warnings about memory leaks or inconsistent data structures.
-Additionally prebuilt packages don't enable thread safety, which is very helpful during development.
+Furthermore release builds do not enable assertions and do not generate warnings about memory leaks.
+Additionally, prebuilt packages don't enable thread safety, which may be helpful to ensure your extension builds in a thread-safe configuration.

 Another issue is that nearly all distributions apply additional patches to PHP.
 In some cases these patches only contain minor changes related to configuration, but some distributions make use of highly intrusive patches like